 Polar Flow web service compatibility with Mac OS X 10.6 or later and PC Windows XP, 7, 8

 Mobile phones running iOS10 or later and Android 4.4 or later

 UI languages in Polar Flow: English, Spanish, Portuguese, French, Danish, Dutch, Swedish, Norwegian, German, Italian, Finnish, Polish, Russian, Chinese, Japanese

 Your heart rate is the most accurate fitness indicator.
 The best way to improve your fitness and see results is to exercise at the right intensity.
 Hook up the Loop 2 with Polar H7 heart rate sensor and make sure you don’t skip a beat.
 The H7 will show your live, accurate heart rate on your wrist while you work out.

 Follow your daily progress and get guidance that helps you meet your goals.
 Learn how your daily habits can improve your wellbeing.

 Free online tool for your coach or personal trainer to easily follow your progress.

 Add a Polar H7 Bluetooth® Smart heart rate sensor for live, accurate heart rate on your wrist.

-Keep tabs on your nutrition by connecting with the world’s largest food, nutrition and calorie database (iOS only).
+Keep tabs on your nutrition by connecting with the world’s largest food, nutrition and calorie database.

 Not what you’re looking for?
 Here are more great options to fit your fitness needs.